Search

 What happens if I'm not happy with how my investments are performing?

 Investing your money is not a set-it-and-forget-it strategy.
-There are risks, the markets do fluctuate, your goals may change.
-For all these reasons and more you may want to review your investments at least once a year to understand how the investments you have selected are performing.
-Your financial advisor can help you with rebalancing, which is one way to take the emotions out of investing decisions and restore the mix of investments back in line with your original plan.
+There are risks, the markets do fluctuate, and your goals may change.
+For these reasons and more, it's wise to review your investments at least once a year to understand how they're performing.
+When needed, your financial advisor can help you with rebalancing your portfolio, which is one way to take the emotions out of investing decisions and restore the mix of investments to your original target allocations.

 How can I avoid market volatility?